martin-ottens/proto2testbed/setups/example2/README.md

 ## Overview

 ### What is this experiment doing?
 Two client endpoints in two different subnets are connected via ns-3.
-The ns-3 simulator is running in RealTime mode, so together with Proto-Testbed, a emulation setup is provided.
+The ns-3 simulator is running in RealTime mode, so together with Proto-Testbed, an emulation setup is provided.

-The ns-3 simulation process provides 1 or 10 virtual router, that sits between the client endpoints and allow the entpoints to commincate.
+The ns-3 simulation process provides 1 or 10 virtual routers, that sits between the client endpoints and allow the endpoints to communicate.
 The simulated routers are connected with 1000Mbit/s CSMA/CD / Ethernet link.

 During the experiment the TCP throughput is measured using iperf3.
-Also stats about the ICMP pings are collected.
+Also, stats about the ICMP pings are collected.

-This experimets allow to get an overview what performance implications (simple) simulated topologies has for the emulation setup.
+These experiments allow to get an overview what performance implications (simple) simulated topologies has for the emulation setup.

 ### Schematic testbed overview
 ```